≥90% of participants will know how to prevent, identify and treat COVID-19.

 Promptly notify state or local public health authorities of patients with known or suspected COVID-19.
 Facilities should designate specific persons within the healthcare facility who are responsible for communication with public health officials and dissemination of information to HCP.7

-A healthcare professional should assess whether the residential setting is appropriate for home care.
-Considerations for care at home include whether8:
+In consultation with state or local health department staff, a healthcare professional should assess whether the residential setting is appropriate for home care.
+Considerations for care at home include whether:

 Had the clerk not identified John as someone needing a mask and location in the alcove instead of the main waiting room, people in the ER waiting room would have been exposed.
 Had the triage nurse not immediately triaged and isolated John, more people would have been exposed.